Vasilii-Bokov/lupi-rydberg/README.md

 **"Learning Under Privileged Information with Quantum Features"**

+### Organization

+The project is organized into two main components:

+1. **`rydberg_lupi/` folder**: Contains all LUPI (SVM+) experiments
+   - Jupyter notebooks for interactive exploration
+   - Python modules for SVM+ algorithms
+   - Experimental results (`.pkl` files) from various runs
+   - All quantum-enhanced classical learning code in one place

+2. **Root directory**: Transformer-based generative models and cluster computing scripts
+   - Transformer training and evaluation
+   - Automated workflows for HPC clusters
+   - Comparative analysis tools

 ### Abstract Summary

 Quantum machine learning (QML) has been proposed as a promising application of quantum computers.
 However, practical deployment faces significant hardware limitations.
 This work explores an alternative approach: using quantum devices as feature extractors to enhance classical learning algorithms rather than training directly on quantum computers.